-As someone who spends way too much time in the peanut butter aisle perusing all the new varieties trying to decide which one will make my daily toast more exciting, I was very happy when Peter Pan asked if I’d review their new Simply Ground.
+As someone who spends way too much time in the peanut butter aisle perusing all the new varieties trying to decide which one will make my daily toast more exciting, I was very happy when asked to review Peter Pan Simply Ground.

 Compared to regular chunky peanut butter, it’s a bit easier to spread and less likely to tear bread.
 In addition, Simply Ground is a no-stir peanut butter, so if you are among the segment of folks who don’t like to stir the oil that separates from the ground peanuts, this one’s for you.
 Described as “creamy with a bit of crunch”, Simply Ground is all about texture.
 However, it has a great flavor and worked quite nicely in this peanut butter pound cake.